ahhninjas/SXSW-2018-Rock-The-Poll/README.md

 # Action Plan:
 Boilerplate web application
-Create voting capabilities using promoter api's
+Create voting capabilities using promoter API's

-Design UI and Bootstrap Elements to represent idea Wireframe and draw the entire website
-Provide a copy of that information to Jeff for morning coding shift

-Submit Devpost final form for review
+Design UI and Bootstrap Elements to represent idea Wireframe and draw the entire website on a piece of paper Provide a copy of the wireframe and all related material to Jeff for morning coding shift Submit entire project Devpost for final review prior to presentation

-# Presentation
+# Presentation 1pm Deadline
 Create a 5 minute presentation highlighting the problem, the background of the problem, and the solution to the problem.
+Include complete UI demonstration, and walkthrough in the presentation to show off functionality.
-Spend 45 minutes talking to a wall for speech preparation
+Spend 45 minutes talking to a wall for speech preparation.
+Calculate for the usage of technology during the presentation.

 # API Integration
 # Facebook API